Patoranking

-Patrick Nnaemeka Okorie (born 27 May 1990), better known by his stage name Patoranking, is a Nigerian Afrobeats and reggae-dancehall singer and songwriter.
-Born and raised in Ebute Metta community of Lagos, he grew up sharing one room with his parents and five siblings.
-His modest upbringing and close relationship with his family instilled a drive and determination to create a better future, and led him to music He started his music career doing underground collaborations, with artists such as XProject, Konga, Slam and Reggie Rockstone.
-He signed a record deal with K-Solo's Igberaga Records in 2010, releasing "Up in D Club" under the outfit.
-Patoranking became a protégé of Dem Mama Records after collaborating with Timaya on his song "Alubarika".
-In February 2014, he signed a record deal with Foston Musik and released "Girlie O", a single that put him in the limelight.
-On 9 February 2015, Patoranking announced on Instagram that he signed a distribution deal with VP Records.
-On 28 September Patoranking released a song titled Abule which he released ahead of his album scheduled to be released later in 2020.
-He once said, in 2020 that he once got inspiration for song on a football pitch while playing football.
+Patrick Nnaemeka Okorie (born 27 May 1990), better known as Patoranking, is a Nigerian singer and songwriter.
+A native of Ebonyi State, Patoranking was born in Ijegun-Egba, Lagos State.
+He started his music career doing underground collaborations with artists such as XProject, Konga, Slam, and Reggie Rockstone.

+Patoranking signed a record deal with K-Solo's Igberaga Records in 2010, and released the single "Up in D Club" that same year.
+He became a protégé of Dem Mama Records after recording the track "Alubarika" with Timaya.
+In November 2014, Patoranking signed with Foston Musik and gained recognition after releasing "Girlie O".
+On 9 February 2015, he announced on Instagram that he signed a distribution deal with VP Records.